 Born in 1910, my German grandmother lived through two world wars and saw the beginning of the 21st century in her nineties.
 During her lifespan cars, airplanes, movies and long-playing records became popular, the lie detector was invented, Insulin discovered, the world’s first computer was installed, the T-shirt introduced, and DNA was first used to convict criminals.
 She had five children, saw the Berlin wall rise and fall, purchased her first television set, learnt to use the telephone, but never touched a computer.
 Just shy of 6 years, my grandmother lived almost a century and went through an enormous amount of changes in her 94-year lifespan.

 On a much larger scale, God has been around forever.
-Try to envision His experience with generations of human beings, their frailties, their temper tantrums, their violence and their heroism.
+Try to envision His experience with generations of human beings, their kindness and their temper tantrums, their frailties and their heroism.
 Add all of this to God’s ongoing experience with His angels, our older siblings.
 At some point in angel history a revolutionary war broke out when Lucifer and his cohort ganged up against the rest of the world to usurp God’s throne.
 Imagine His disappointment when a sizable amount of His angels all of a sudden turned against Him.

-you have been our dwelling place
+“Lord, you have been our dwelling place

 throughout all generations.